Forgetting your own limitations or the power of the subconscious mind

 Crisis and conflict management – The importance of taking a break

 Those who know me know that I put a lot of energy, passion, heart and soul into my work helping people in crisis and conflict.
-When I started my own business, I read a lot of books and listened to a lot of lectures about how being self-employed requires a great deal of discipline.
-The discipline to work and the discipline to follow through.
-For me, it's exactly the other way around.
-I'm so passionate about what I do that I need the discipline to take a break, to stop what I'm doing, to relax and enjoy some free time.
+When I started my own business, I read many books and listened to lectures about how being self-employed requires discipline—the discipline to work and to follow through.
+For me, it’s exactly the other way around.
+I’m so passionate about what I do that I need discipline to take a break, to stop, relax, and enjoy free time.

-In addition to my passion for crisis and conflict management, I spend several hours a week volunteering and getting additional training, all while being a palliative care patient, receiving regular life-sustaining treatment, and being in a happy relationship.
-According to my friends and clients, I seem to have a lot of energy.
+In addition to my passion for crisis and conflict management, I spend several hours a week volunteering and continuing my education, while also being a palliative care patient receiving regular life-sustaining treatment and living in a happy relationship.
+According to friends and clients, I seem to have a lot of energy.

-I fill my daily life with great gratitude and humility.
-I am grateful for the trust placed in me, and I feel happy and fulfilled when I’ve been able to help my clients.
-Of course, sometimes I experience strong emotions in the conflict situations I support and hear harrowing descriptions of situations.
-This happens almost every day.
+I fill my daily life with gratitude and humility.
+I am grateful for the trust placed in me and fulfilled when I can help my clients.
+At the same time, I regularly experience strong emotions and hear harrowing stories in the conflicts I support.

-People often ask me how I do it and what I do to stay strong.
-I've really had to think and reflect on this because I don't have an easy answer.
-After all, I don't feel a lack of energy.
-Upon closer examination, however, I came up with several aspects, three of which I would like to share with you here.
+People often ask how I stay strong.
+I had to reflect on this, because I don’t usually feel a lack of energy.
+Looking closer, I identified three key aspects I would like to share.

-All three have one thing in common: they're a time-out during which I switch off.
+All three have one thing in common: they are deliberate time-outs during which I switch off.

 Let me explain:

-This incredible feeling of lightness has an intoxicating effect on me.
-And it lasts.
+This feeling of lightness is powerful—and it lasts.

-While last year I spent a week traveling alone in the Rocky Mountains of Colorado, this year I will take a winter break in West Greenland.
-A week of snow and ice as far as the eye can see, not many people, lots of scenery and the fulfillment of some of my personal bucket list dreams: dog sledding, snowmobiling, seeing the northern lights, sleeping in an igloo, and more.
+Last year, I spent a week traveling alone in the Rocky Mountains of Colorado.
+This year, I will take a winter break in West Greenland: snow and ice as far as the eye can see, few people, vast scenery, and the fulfillment of personal bucket list dreams like dog sledding, snowmobiling, seeing the northern lights, and sleeping in an igloo.
 No group.
 Just me.
-I’ll be inspired, relaxed and spend time with the one person I am inseparable from: myself.

-All three options are about taking time out.
-Time out from mental movies, obligations and looking at the clock.
-For me, this is pure freedom and lets me recharge my batteries.
+All three approaches are about taking time out—away from mental noise, obligations, and constant time pressure.
+For me, this is pure freedom and allows me to recharge.

-The effect?
-My brain really gets a break because it doesn't need to think in terms of commitments, tasks, or deadlines.
+The effect is clear: my brain gets a real break because it no longer has to think in terms of tasks, deadlines, or commitments.

 How do you recharge your batteries?
-What strategy helps you?
+What strategy works for you?

 I’d love to hear your feedback.